MrBunsy/EPrints-OAPing/README.md

     URL of the tracker to ping.
 Initial value is `https://analytics.openaire.eu/piwik.php`.

+-   `$c->{oaping}->{max_payload}`

+    The maximum number of access pings to send in a single bulk request.
+    OpenAIRE's official generic solution defaults to 100.
+As bulk requests are typically made at least 60 seconds apart, busy repositories might need a higher value.

 -   `$c->{oaping}->{verbosity}`

     Set to 1 to record in the Indexer log each Access ID that is successfully tracked.
 Initial value is 0 (succeed quietly).

--   `$c->{oaping}->{legacy_loaded}`
+-   `$c->{oaping}->{notify_mode}`

+    **NOTE:** This setting is only effective if you overwrite the value in **oaping.pl**.

-    Set to 1 to install a trigger that activates when a new access event is logged in the database, creating a new `notify` job in the Indexer.
-Initial value is 0 (don't install the trigger).
+    Set to 1 or 2 to install a trigger that pings the tracker when a new access event is logged in the database.
+Mode 1 does some checking before sending the ping.
+Mode 2 pings first and asks questions later.
+See below for more details.
+The initial value is 0 (don't install a trigger).

-    If you are installing the plugin into a running repository and want to send tracking information for historic Accesses, leave `legacy_loaded` set to 0 and run the `legacy_notify` job as your first step:
+    If you are installing the plugin into a running repository and want to send tracking information for historic Accesses, leave `notify_mode` set to 0 and run the `legacy_notify` job as your first step:

     ```bash
-    sudo -u eprints tools/schedule ARCHIVE_ID Event::OAPingEvent legacy_notify 0
+    sudo -u eprints ~eprints/tools/schedule ARCHIVE_ID Event::OAPingEvent legacy_notify 0
     ```

     This job will respawn after each bulk notification it makes.
-Once it reports it is up to date, delete the job and set this option to 1.
+Once it reports it is up to date, delete the job and set `notify_mode` to 1.
+A transition will occur in which **ARCHIVE_ID/var/oaping-legacy.json** is renamed **oaping-legacy.json.bak** and the **ARCHIVE_ID/var/oaping/** directory will
+    fill with files; when that directory is empty again, the transition is complete.

+    In any case, if using the trigger it is recommended that you choose mode 1 to begin with, and during any period where you notice problems occurring.
+    When things are running smoothly, switch to mode 2.

 Remember to restart both the server and Indexer after changing the configuration.